alielw/APS-NGS-day1-PM/README.md

         cd /fastdata/$USER/1.align/HISAT2/60A
         nano HISAT2_60A.sh

 * Specify the requirements for ShARC and give the path to the Genomics Software Repository.
+Add this to your script.
+Indentation is important!
+Make sure your code looks like below.

         #!/bin/bash
         #$ -l h_rt=00:15:00